JordanEdward02/Breakout_Clone/README.md

 ### How to compile the code

-- Download the git repo
+- Download the git repo or use the zip from the projects folder
 - Extract the files from the zip
 - Create a new IntelliJ project from existing sources
 - Import project from external model - choose "Maven"